-Additional offertory funds received on holy days throughout the year are donated to Catholic-related charities.
+Offertory contributions received on holy days that do not fall on Sundays throughout the year are donated to Catholic-related charities.

-- March 30 (Good Friday) - Holy Lands
+- April 7 (Good Friday) - Holy Lands

-- December 8 (The Immaculate Conception of The Blessed Virgin Mary) - The Kitchen
+- December 8 (The Immaculate Conception of The Blessed Virgin Mary) - Christian County Salvation Army

 You can cancel or change your contributions at any time.
 Best of all, it saves you time and helps us keep our budget on track throughout the year.